Juniper/contrail-windows-docs/doc/Known_issues/Service_restart_workarounds.md

 ### Docker restart

-- `docker network prune`: using this command after docker restart isn't supported.
+- `docker network prune`: using this command after docker restart is not supported.
- Because Docker fills it's network database in incorrect way, using this command could delete a HNS root network which could lead to e.g. BSOD.
+ Because Docker fills it's network database in incorrect way, using this command could delete a HNS root network which could lead to vRouter Agent crash, which is dependent on this network (more specifically, on VMSwitch associated with this network).

 ### Compute node reboot